 In PGY2, Emergency Medicine residents are expected to refine their skills in individual patient evaluation and management with particular emphasis on life threatening disorders.
 In the Emergency Department, residents develop major manipulative /procedural skills necessary to aid patients with a variety of disorders.
-Much of the second-year training involves critical care rotations, including the Coronary Care Unit, the Trauma Service, and the Pediatric Intensive Care Unit.
+Much of the second-year training involves critical care rotations, including the Coronary Care Unit, the Trauma Service, and the Neuro Intensive Care Unit.

 Responsibilities as a PGY2 resident include assistance with instruction of medical students and junior house staff as well as serving as medical command physicians for ground ambulance units.